-SNG must comply with the following requirements:
+STT must comply with the following requirements:

-a) Line-of-Sight Markers: SNG must install and maintain line-of-sight markings on the pipeline in each special permit segment, except in agricultural areas or large water crossings, such as lakes, where line-of-sight signage is not practical.
-Line-of-sight markers must be installed within six (6) months of the grant of this special permit and replaced as necessary by SNG within 30 days after identification of line-of-sight marker removal.
+a) Line-of-Sight Markers: STT must install and maintain line-of-sight markings on the pipeline in the special permit segment, except in agricultural areas or large water crossings, such as lakes, where line-of-sight signage is not practical.
+Line-of-sight markers must be installed within six (6) months of the grant of this special permit.
+STT must document marker condition once every calendar year, not to exceed 15 months.
+STT must replace line-of-sight markers within 30 days after identification of line-of-sight marker removal.